 Choosing the right New York Pass to make the most of your visit to New York can mean the difference between a good trip and a great one.
-Here's a comprehensive comparison of the different passes to find the one that's perfect for you.
+So here's a comprehensive comparison of the different passes to find the one that's perfect for you.

-The New York Pass includes 100 attractions, including New York's most popular attractions: Manhattan Sightseeing Bus, 9/11 Museum, Manhattan Cruise, Statue of Liberty, Madame Tussauds Museum, Empire State Building and Top of the Rock.
-You can choose between one and ten days for this pass, but my recommendation is to avoid the one-day pass as it will most likely not be worth it.
+The New York Pass includes 100 attractions, including the most popular in New York: Manhattan Sightseeing Bus, 9/11 Museum, Manhattan Cruise, Statue of Liberty, Madame Tussauds Museum, Empire State Building and Top of the Rock.
+You can choose between one and ten days for this pass, but my recommendation is to avoid the one-day pass, as it will most likely not be worth it.

 More details: All about the New York Pass

 - Queue-free access to over 100 attractions and activities

 - Recommended if: You like to go all out and see a lot in one day.

 - Price: from £122

 - You'll save up to: €450 (on a 7-day pass)

 New York CityPASS: to see the highlights of New York City slowly but surely